JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2014-02-26-how-i-use-git-with-my-projects.md

 Release branches are created from the develop branch.
 For example, say version 1.1.5 is the current production release and we have a big release coming up.
 The state of develop is ready for the “next release” and we have decided that this will become version 1.2 (rather than 1.1.6 or 2.0).
 So we branch off and give the release branch a name reflecting the new version number:

 	$ git checkout -b release-v1.2 develop
-	Switched to a new branch "release-v1.2"

 Modify some files?

-	$ git commit -a -m "Bumped version number to 1.2" [release-1.2 74d9424] Bumped version number to 1.2
+	$ git commit -a -m "Bumped version number to 1.2"
-	1 files changed, 1 insertions(+), 1 deletions(-)

 After creating a new branch and switching to it, we bump the version number.
 Here we make some changes to some files in the working copy to reflect the new version.
 (This can of course be a manual change—the point being that some files change.) ?